Knights879/Tutoring/README.md

 As a programmer, you should be comfortable with typing symbols (as they are used so often) and "navigation" keys (`HOME`, `END`, `INS`, `DEL`, `PG UP`, `PG DN`, and the `arrow keys`).
 Know the behavior of these "navigation" keys and use them to your advantage.

+This tip might seem counter-intuitive but one of the best things you can do when struggling with a problem is to walk away for a bit (this is why it's important to not be doing your assignments/work at the last minute because then you can't afford to do this).
+When you spend hours working on a problem, you are likely to get stuck in a particular mindset that may make it harder to solve the problem.
+So if you find yourself struggling, walking away for a couple hours, or more, can allow your brain to "reset".
+When you come back, you'll be able to look at the problem from a fresh perspective, which can be very helpful in problem-solving.

 ### Keyboard Shortcuts

 | EXTREMELY USEFUL TIP: |